lumi-openlcoud/opencloud-docs/zh/development/en-cloud-development.md

 }
 ```

-**Secure mode**
+**Safe mode**

-Under secure mode, the server authentication method becomes complicated, and similar to the WeChat Public Platform.
+Under safe mode, the server authentication method becomes complicated, and similar to the WeChat Public Platform.
 After the developer saves the server configuration, the AIOT server will send a GET request to the  server address (URL) with the following parameters:

 - **signature**: encryption signature.
 The signature consists of the "Token" parameter filled in by the developer with the "timestamp" parameter for the request, and the "nonce" parameter;
 - **timestamp**: timestamp